sk981102/ocean_co2/README.md

 pip install -r requirements.txt
 ````

-### Colab Notebook for Run-through

 Project Organization
 ------------
     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train`
+    ├── Makefile           <- Makefile with commands like `make data` or `make train`(coming soon!)
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │                         generated with `pip freeze > requirements.txt
+    │
+    ├── download_data.sh   <- .sh to download figshare ocean_pco2 data
     ├── README.md          <- The top-level README for developers using this project.
     │    │
     ├── models             <- Trained and serialized models
     │
     ├── notebooks          <- Jupyter notebooks.
 Consists of EDA and Base Model implementations.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── assets             <- Visualizations (gif, png, etc. )created for the project
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting
-    │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   ├── utils.py       <- various util functions for data preprocessing and plotting
-    │   ├── data           <- Scripts to download or generate data
-    │   │   └── make_dataset.py
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling
     │   │   └── build_features.py